 You want to create an online community, you have the idea and you have the audience.
 Great.
 And you know a Facebook group simply won’t cut it.
 Makes sense!
 You are on the right track.
 A key question you’ll face early on is how people will access your community.
 Will it be through an app or through a browser.
-The decision will will have an impact on development costs and time to market.
-In this post, we investigate the benefits and considerations of creating an a Community App.
+The decision will have an impact on development costs and time to market.
+In this post, we investigate the benefits and considerations of creating a Community App.

 Why build an app?

 Native apps certainly offer a more integrated experience for the user, over a browser only service.
 Community Apps can:

 - Tap into hardware services – an app only needs to ask permission to use the camera or know the location once.
 A browser service must do it each time.